econchick/new-coder/website/_posts/APIs/2013-02-05-Part-1-Setup-raw-data.md

     """
     # When iterating over the data file we will need a handful of temporary
     # variables:
+    reached_dataset = False
     current_year = None
     year_cpi = []
     for line in fp:
         # The actual content of the file starts with a header line
         # starting with the string "DATE ".
 Until we reach this line
         # we can skip ahead.
+        if not reached_dataset:
-        while not line.startswith("DATE "):
+            if line.startswith("DATE "):
-            pass
+                reached_dataset = True
+            continue

         # Each line ends with a new-line character which we strip here
-        # to make the data easier usable.
+        # to make the data easier to use.
         data = line.rstrip().split()

         # While we are dealing with calendar data the format is simple